PJLallen/Surgical-Image-Restoration/README.md

 **Our dataset has been released since May 15th, 2026.**

-**Note:** The **PmLR50 dataset** is released under a CC BY-NC-ND 4.0 license.
+**Note:** The **SurgClean dataset** is released under a CC BY-NC-ND 4.0 license.
 Commercial use, redistribution and public release of modified or derivative versions of the dataset are prohibited without prior written permission.

 ### SurgClean structure